puppetry-ai/AppSumoReviewScraper/README.md

 ## Description

 This is a simple script that extracts AppSumo reviews for a given product from the AppSumo website.
 It uses Puppeteer to navigate to the product page and extract the reviews using a CSS selector.
+The script works as of May 12, 2024.
+Since this script depends on the AppSumo website, it may stop working at any time.

 ## Usage